nathanolson32/nathanolson272/README.md

 # nathanolson272
-This is for homework for COMP272, including HW4.
+This is for homework for COMP272.